 It’s all about the Journey

 But can you really embark on your organisational digital transformation without modernising your IT through a series of journeys and foundational building blocks?
 These journeys encompass, at a high level, people, process and technology, for example Agile, devops, hybrid cloud, end user support, guiding principles and talent attraction/retention (with team and organisational culture being a key component).
+There needs to be a strategy in place that can flex with the business and economic environment, especially in this Covid-19 world we now live.

 Leave no one behind on your journey